Comparability in the graph monoid: Characterization of comparable elements

 \item The following hold for every vertex $v$ of $E.$ \begin{enumerate}[\upshape(a)] \item The vertex $v$ is not a sink and it connects to a cycle. \item If $v$ is an infinite emitter, then it is on a cycle. \item If $v$ is regular, there are finitely many proper or improper vertices $h_1,\ldots, h_l$ on cycles and paths $p_j, j=1,\ldots, l$ such that $v\cto^{p_j}h_j$ and such that for every prefix $p$ of $p_j$ the conditions (i), (ii) and (iii) of Proposition \ref{connecting} hold with $t_j=|p_j|.$ \end{enumerate} \end{enumerate} \end{theorem} \begin{proof} The implication (1) $\Rightarrow$ (2) is direct and the implication (2) $\Rightarrow$ (1) holds since a finite sum of comparable elements is comparable.
 The equivalence (2) $\Leftrightarrow$ (3) follows directly from Theorem \ref{comparable}.
 To complete the proof, we show (3) $\Rightarrow$ (4) $\Rightarrow$ (5) $\Rightarrow$ (3).

 Assume that (3) holds and let $g$ be any generator.
 Let $a$ be stationary such that $g\to a.$ Since $g$ connects to all generators in the support of $a_c\neq 0,$ $g$ connects to a generator on a cycle so $g$ is not a sink and (a) holds.
 Part (b) holds by parts (4) and (5) of Corollary \ref{infinite_emitter_corollary}.
 To show part (c), let $g=v\in E^0$ be regular.
 We claim that there is an element $b\in F_E^\Gamma-\{0\}$ with support containing only vertices on cycles such that $v\to b$.
-We prove this claim using induction on the minimum $n$ of lengths of paths from $v$ to cycles which exist by part (a).
-If this length $n$ is zero, $v$ is on a cycle and one can take $b=v.$ Assuming the induction hypothesis, consider $v$ with $n>0.$ For every $e\in \so^{-1}(v),$ either $\ra(e)$ is on a cycle, in which case we let $b_e=\ra(e)$ or $\ra(e)$ is not on a cycle in which case $\ra(e)$ is necessarily regular by parts (a) and (b).
-In this case, the minimum of lengths of paths from $\ra(e)$ to cycles is less than $n$ and we can use induction hypothesis to obtain $b_e$ with vertices in the support on cycles and $\ra(e)\to b_e$.
-Then $b=\sum_{e\in \so^{-1}(v)}xb_e$ has vertices in the support on cycles and
+As $v\to a$ for a stationary element $a,$ $v$ cannot be on an infinite path containing no vertices on cycles by Proposition \ref{connecting} and Lemma \ref{support_of_stationary}.
+In addition, a path from $v$ to a cycle such that only the range of that path is in a cycle can contain an infinite emitter only as its range.
+This shows that there are only finitely many paths $p$ originating at $v$ and terminating in a vertex of a cycle such that no other vertex of $p$ but $\ra(p)$ is in a cycle.
+Let $n_v$ be the maximal element of the set of lengths of such paths.
+We show the claim by induction on $n_v.$ If $n_v=0,$ $v$ is on a cycle and one can take $b=v.$ Assuming the induction hypothesis, consider a regular vertex $v$ with $n_v>0.$ For every $e\in \so^{-1}(v),$ either $\ra(e)$ is on a cycle, in which case we let $b_e=\ra(e)$ or $\ra(e)$ is not on a cycle in which case $\ra(e)$ is necessarily regular by parts (a) and (b) and with $n_{\ra(e)}<n_v.$ By the induction hypothesis, there is an element $b_e$ with the support consisting of vertices on cycles such that $\ra(e)\to b_e$.
+The element $b=\sum_{e\in \so^{-1}(v)}xb_e$ has vertices in the support on cycles and

 Since $\supp(b)$ consists of generators on cycles, $b$ is stationary by Lemma \ref{stationary_support_cyclic} and its exit part is zero.

 Assume that (4) holds and let $v$ be any vertex of $E$.
 Parts (5a) and (5b) directly hold by (4a) and (4b).
 If $v$ is regular, let $a$ be stationary with exit part zero such that $v\to a$ which exists by (4c).
 If $a=\sum_{j=1}^l x^{t_j}h_j,$ then $h_j$ are on cycles since the exit part of $a$ is zero.
 Part (5c) then follows from the relation $v\to a$ by Proposition \ref{connecting}.